congnguyenzn/rz-build-scripts-sst/ubuntu-headless-qt/README.md

 chmod +x main_script.sh
 sudo ./main_script.sh
 ```

+**Explanation workflow of the main script:**
+- **Running the Script**:
+This command executes the script main_script.sh with superuser (root) privileges, thanks to the sudo command.

+- **Environment Configuration**:
+Inside main_script.sh, the script reads the environment settings from a file named config.ini.
+This configuration file likely contains parameters that specify the type of Ubuntu system to be built.

+- **Sub-shell Execution**:
+The script then launches a sub-shell under the current user’s privileges.
+This means that any processes started in this sub-shell will run with the permissions of the user who invoked the script, not as the root user.

+- **Building Yocto**:
+Within this sub-shell, the script proceeds to build the Yocto project.
+Yocto is a project that helps developers create custom Linux distributions, and this step involves compiling the necessary components based on the configurations specified earlier.

+- **Executing Remaining Build as Root**:
+After the Yocto build process is complete, the script uses root privileges (via sudo) to perform any remaining tasks in the Ubuntu build process.
+This ensures that any actions requiring elevated permissions can be executed without interruption.

 Here are the packages preinstalled after running the script:

 | **Category**                     | **Package(s)**                                                                |